ViridianCloud/chrome/README.md

 headless-chrome is a self-hosted web-service that allows for remote clients to connect, drive, and execute headless work; all inside of docker.
 It offers first-class integrations for puppeteer, playwright, selenium's webdriver, and a slew of handy REST APIs for doing more common work.
 On top of all that it takes care of other common issues such as missing system-fonts, missing external libraries, and performance improvements.
 We even handle edge-cases like downloading files, managing sessions, and have a fully-fledged documentation site.

-If you've been struggling to get Chrome up and running docker, or scaling out your headless workloads, then browserless was built for you.
+If you've been struggling to get Chrome up and running docker, or scaling out your headless workloads, then headless-chrome was built for you.
 # Table of Contents

 1. [Features](#features)